top of page

 The Skills Tests are a central element of the firearms education and competition concepts of CMA.
 The tests can be used to check the proficiency of a new shooter and for measuring progress when climbing up the shooter's career path.

 There are two separate skills tests: one for handgun and one for rilfe (2-gun).
-Both tests have been developed and refined over many iterations to obtain a optimal result.
-The tests are based on a skills matrix that is relevant for the basic education and for the introduction to dynamic sports shooting.
-They are designed to cover a maximum of those topics.
+Both tests have been developed and then refined over many practical iterations to obtain a well balanced result.
+The tests are based on a respective skills matrix that is relevant for the basic firearms education and for the introduction to dynamic sports shooting.
+The tests cover a maximum of the included topics.

 Both tests are comprised of 3 stages and several strings and require a total of 48 rounds each.
 The test setups are feasible on most indoor and outdoor ranges with very reasonable material requirements and building effort.
-They can be run quite efficiently.
+They can be run quite efficiently with small groups of shooters.

-Start to use the skills tests to measure your skill level, hone your techniques and to assess the reflectivity of your training and your progress as a shooter!
+Start to use the skills tests to measure your skill level, further develop your techniques, assess the effect of your training and track your progress as a shooter!

 Skill Levels